Perfectionism (psychology): Multidimensional perfectionism scale (MPS)

-Self-oriented perfectionism refers to having unrealistic expectations and standards for oneself that lead to perfectionistic motivation.
-Other-oriented perfectionism is having unrealistic expectations and standards for others that in turn pressure them to have perfectionistic motivations of their own.
-Socially prescribed perfectionism is characterized by developing perfectionistic motivations due actual or perceived high expectations of significant others.
+Self-oriented perfectionism refers to having unrealistic expectations and standards for oneself that lead to perfectionist motivation.
+Other-oriented perfectionism is having unrealistic expectations and standards for others that in turn pressure them to have perfectionist motivations of their own.
+Socially prescribed perfectionism is characterized by developing perfectionist motivations due actual or perceived high expectations of significant others.
 Parents who push their children to be successful in certain endeavors (such as athletics or academics) provide an example of what often causes this type of perfectionism, as the children feel that they must meet their parents' lofty expectations.

 A similarity has been pointed out among Frost's distinction between setting high standards for oneself and the level of concern over making mistakes in performance (the two most important dimensions of the FMPS) and Hewitt & Flett's distinction between self-oriented versus socially prescribed perfectionism.

-Perfectionistic Self-Presentation Scale (PSPS)
+Perfectionist Self-Presentation Scale (PSPS)

-Hewitt et al. (2003) developed the Perfectionistic Self-Presentation Scale (PSPS), a 27-item self-report measure assessing the three interpersonal, expressive components of the Comprehensive Model of Perfectionism.
-It includes three subscales pertaining to perfectionistic self-presentation, i.e., to the need to appear flawless:
+Hewitt et al. (2003) developed the perfectionist Self-Presentation Scale (PSPS), a 27-item self-report measure assessing the three interpersonal, expressive components of the Comprehensive Model of Perfectionism.
+It includes three subscales pertaining to perfectionist self-presentation, i.e., to the need to appear flawless: